 The extended format tends to spread over the course of 12-14 weeks, delivered in weekly classes of three to four hours.
 Self-paced students are in control of their learning.

 How much does a Mini MBA cost?

-Andrew Crisp of CarringtonCrisp—marketing research and consultancy for higher education—observes how fewer companies pay for places on MBA programs for their employees—formerly an assurance for students of both funding and employment after graduation.
+Andrew Crisp of CarringtonCrisp—marketing research and consultancy for higher education—observes how fewer companies nowadays pay for places on MBA programs for their employees—formerly an assurance for students of both funding and employment after graduation.

-The cost for a Mini MBA course varies depending on where you take them—they are, unsurprisingly, significantly cheaper.
+The cost of a Mini MBA course varies depending on where you take it—but programs are, unsurprisingly, significantly cheaper.

-Tuition fees start at around $1k—the price of the University at Buffalo School of Management Mini MBA certificate—and go up to just shy of $6k—the cost of the Mini MBA at Pepperdine Graziadio Business School in California.
+Tuition fees start at around $500—the price of Miami University: Farmer Mini MBA certificate—and rise to just shy of $6k—the cost of the Mini MBA at Pepperdine Graziadio Business School in California.

 Why should I do a Mini MBA?